mtlynch/mtlynch.io/content/retrospectives/2023/02/index.md

 \* Profit is a naïve calculation based on my change in cash holdings over the month.
 I'll update it after I do real bookkeeping mid-month.

+Sales are down from our peak at the end of last year, but that's intentional.
+I'm deliberately throttling sales to compensate for our supply shortage and to reduce load on TinyPilot's fulfillment staff while we transition to our new product.

 I'm finishing the month with a net $8k negative in cash, but I'm not too worried about that.
-A lot of
+That's mainly carryover from expenses I had in 2022 before I found out about the supply shortage, so it represents somewhat excessive inventory, but it means my costs will be lower for the next three months.

 ## Getting metal cases in the nick of time